oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-deductions.md

 ---
 layout: post
 title: 46 Self-Employment Tax Deductions You Didn't Know You Could Take
-description: If you want to reduce the amount of taxes you give to the IRS, learn the many ways you can deduct self-employment taxes.
+description: Learn how to reduce your self employment tax with these deductions.
 ---

 46 Self-Employment Tax Deductions You Didn't Know You Could Take